Mental health, diet & nutrition

 In recent years, there has been greater awareness of the mental health needs for individuals with IBD.
 Depression and generalized anxiety disorders are twice as likely in persons with IBD as in persons without IBD.
 There is a lot of evidence that suggests mental health concerns can occur following an IBD diagnosis, especially during the first few years.

-At the University of Manitoba, Dr. Charles Bernstein and Dr. Lesley Graff are finding a way to make personalized mental health, diet and nutritional care available to Canadians living with IBD.
+Dr. Charles Bernstein and Dr. Lesley Graff at the University of Manitoba are finding a way to make personalized mental health, diet and nutritional care available to Canadians living with IBD.

 The goals of the project are to: